2020 Cincinnati Bengals season: Week 16: at Houston Texans

 After a win at home, the Bengals then traveled to take on the Texans.
 The Bengals scored first when Drew Sample caught an 8-yard TD pass from Brandon Allen to make it 7–0.
 The Texans responded coming within 4 when Ka'imi Fairbairn kicked a 21-yard field goal to make it 7–3.
 The Bengals increased their lead to 7 when Austin Seibert kicked a 35-yard field goal to make it 10–3.
 Though, the Texans would tie it up when Brandin Cooks caught a 25-yard TD pass from DeShaun Watson, making it 10–10 at halftime.
 In the third quarter, the Bengals took the lead when Samaje Perine ran for a 46-yard TD to make it 17–10.
 Though, the Texans tied it up at 17-17 when David Johnson ran for a 4-yard TD.
 The Bengals moved back into the lead when Allen found Tee Higgins on a 20-yard TD pass, making it 24–17.
 However, the Texans closed out the quarter tying the game at 24-24 when Johnson caught a 2-yard TD pass from Watson.
 In the fourth quarter, the Bengals moved back into the lead when Seibert kicked a 48-yard field goal, making it 27–24.
 However, the Texans were able to take the lead when Watson found Darren Fells on a 22-yard TD pass, making the score 31–27.
 Later on in the quarter, the Bengals took the lead late with Perine's 3-yard TD run to make it 34–31, followed up by Seibert's last field goal of the day from 36 yards out to make the final score 37–31.

-With the win, the Bengals improved to 4–10–1 and posted back-to-back victories for the first time since Weeks 4 and 5 of 2018.
-They also defeated the Texans for the first time since 2014 and for only the second time since 2008.
+With the win, the Bengals improved to 4–10–1 and earned their first road win since Week 4 of the 2018 season, ending a 20-game road winless streak (0–19–1).
+In addition, Cincinnati posted back-to-back victories for the first time since Weeks 4 and 5 of that same season.
+This also marked the Bengals' first win over the Texans since 2014 and just their second since 2008.